Elevenlabs AudioNative Player

 Facebook Ads Campaigns with Sales Target

-It is in campaigns with a Sales objective that any online store in particular will find the best results.
-The biggest difference between the nature of conversions between Sales and Contacts is that for Contacts we are talking more about single conversions per person and reaching a larger audience for the ad, while for Sales the focus is less around the converting person and more on selling multiple products.
+In campaigns with a Sales objective, any online store, in particular, will find the best results.
+The biggest difference between the nature of conversions between Sales and Contacts is that for Contacts, we are talking more about single conversions per person and reaching a larger audience for the ad, while for Sales, the focus is less on the converting person and more on selling multiple products.
 In addition, as long as the online store’s offering allows it, we are very keen to welcome return visitors who already have confidence in the brand and shop there regularly.

-For a campaign with an advertising goal of Sales, the most important thing is a paid order – and that’s why it’s in this configuration that we will find optimization for the Purchase event, regardless of whether we have a product catalog on Facebook or not.
+For a campaign with an advertising goal of Sales, the most important thing is a paid order – and that’s why it’s in this configuration that we will find optimization for the Purchase event, regardless of whether we have a product catalogue on Facebook.
 As Sales, we can also include making contact for the purpose of a sale, via messenger or a phone call – useful when, instead of offering a specific product base, it is important to know the recipient’s needs and match the product to their requirements.

 Where can I find a conversion that interests me?